 A good rule of thumb is to stick to a maximum of three different fonts in your emails.
 To play it safe, choose sans-serif fonts — Verdana, Arial, or Tahoma — as they are the default fonts of the most popular email clients.

-How to embed images in your emails in SendPulse
+How to embed images in your emails with SendPulse

 Step 1.
 Create an email campaign and fill in the required data